vejuhust/Marauder-Map/Docs/Database-Design.md

 ### Line

-__Line__ represents bus routes, the same route with different directions should be treated as different liens.
+__Line__ represents bus routes, the same route with different directions should be treated as different lines.

 | Property       | Type             | Note                          |
 | :------------- | :--------------- | :---------------------------- |